aws/aws-eks-best-practices/content/networking/custom-networking/index.md

 ### Calculate Max Pods per Node

-Since the node’s primary ENI is no longer used to assign Pod IP addresses, there is a decrease in the number of Pods you can run on a given EC2 instance type.
+Since the node's primary ENI is no longer used to assign Pod IP addresses, there is a decrease in the number of Pods you can run on a given EC2 instance type.
 To work around this limitation you can use prefix assignment with custom networking.
 With prefix assignment, each secondary IP is replaced with a /28 prefix on secondary ENIs.

 Consider the maximum number of Pods for an m5.large instance with custom networking.